-We ask youth groups not to go out to eat before, during or after mealtime.
-We also ask that groups not have pizza, or any other food delivered to the school after evening program.
+We ask youth groups not to go out to eat before, during, or after mealtime.
+We also ask that groups not have pizza or any other food delivered to the school after the evening program.
 By doing so, you will:

-- Not waste the food purchased by your registration fee.
+- Not waste the food purchased with your registration fee.

 - Appreciate the freedom to pick up or order food anytime you are hungry at home.

 - Feel more empathy for the people who are less fortunate.

 - Experience the joy of sacrifice.

 Catholic HEART Workcamp is sensitive to people with dietary needs.
 Due to the large number of people with different needs as well as liability guidelines, we cannot be responsible for packing lunches for allergies/dietary concerns including peanut, gluten, vegetarian, etc.

 We offer plenty of options for vegetarians but if a camper requires a special diet, they are required to bring their own food or supplement what their diet requires.